Edwinngera/sparsex/README.md

 ### To-Do

 #### Priority
-* Preprocessing, Add "reshape to some fixed image size" functionality to preprocessing.
-The incoming images must be reshaped to a standard/pre-defined image-size in the pipeline.
-Make sure that there is one constant image size for the entirety of the pipeline from training to classification.
 * Feature extraction, save and load dictionary to file functionality.
 Save to a fixed folder.
 Use timestamps for naming.
 * Feature extraction, get dictionary-encoded weight-vector of an image
 * Feature extraction, feature sign-split